brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 * the library comes with a lot of queries on reflection types
 * some of those queries return values (like `get_name_v`), some return types — which can be reflection types (like `get_element_t`), and some return object sequences (like `get_enumertors_t`).

 On the whole, the above should be fairly familiar.
 It's regular template metaprogramming.
+It's simple.

 ## Implementing the Reflection TS

-It occurred to me last week that I could actually implement the Reflection TS on top of the [p2996 design](https://wg21.link/p2996).
+It occurred to me recently that I could actually implement the Reflection TS on top of the [p2996 design](https://wg21.link/p2996).
 I'm not going to implement the whole thing, I will instead do just enough to solve the problem I posed at the beginning of this blog post.
 But I'll walk through how to do that, which should help shine light both on how the TS works and how the p2996 design works.

 To start with, we need a reflection operator which returns a unique type per entity.
 We can do that with a macro: